Skip to main content

 Read Time: 0 min

-There are real AML risks involved in real estate, and it is part of a Bank Secrecy Act (BSA) professional’s job to help identify and prevent them
+Even today with more regulations, there are real AML risks involved in real estate, and it is part of a Bank Secrecy Act (BSA) professional’s job to help identify and prevent them.

 Why real estate?

 Real estate is a proven, traditional, and well-established marketplace.
-People buy and sell real estate all the time using large dollar transactions, so the movement of large dollar funds is not unusual.
-Also, consider that real estate values generally appreciate over time, so it is an easy way to protect your fraudulent funds from an unstable market or wild exchange rate changes.
+People frequently buy and sell real estate using large dollar transactions, so the movement of large dollar funds is not unusual.
+Also, real estate values generally appreciate over time, so it is an easy way to protect your fraudulent funds from an unstable market or wild exchange rate changes.

 Reporting

-Since the real estate industry was exempted from AML requirements in 2002, the onus has been on the financial institutions in identifying and reporting suspicious or fraudulent activity.
+Since the real estate industry was exempted from AML requirements in 2002, the onus has been on financial institutions to identify and report suspicious or fraudulent activity.
 The institutions are the ones shouldering the costs of compliance, examinations, and fines.

-There are no mandatory SAR requirements for the non-financial parties involved in a real estate transaction, nor are there any beneficial ownership reporting requirements, so the use of shell corporations is still prevalent in these transactions.
+There are no mandatory SAR requirements for the non-financial parties involved in a real estate transaction, so shell corporations are still prevalent in these transactions.
 Think about a situation where someone uses a corporation to purchase real estate in cash.
 Since there are no requirements on the parties involved to report anything suspicious witnessed during that transaction, and since no bank was involved, if there were any suspicious activity, it would go unreported.

 Staying on top of suspicious activity is more than a full-time job.
 Our team of experts can help.